Applicability

 Start the development server:

-GET http://localhost:8000/api/users- Get the user listPOST http://localhost:8000/api/users- Create a new userGET http://localhost:8000/api/users/1- Get a specific userPUT http://localhost:8000/api/users/1- Update a userDELETE http://localhost:8000/api/users/1- Delete a user
+GET http://localhost:8000/api/users- Get the user listPOST http://localhost:8000/api/users- Create a new userGET http://localhost:8000/api/users/1- Get the specified userPUT http://localhost:8000/api/users/1- Update the userDELETE http://localhost:8000/api/users/1- Delete the user